-Instead of a Reassuring Senior Communications Director, Trump Chose The Mooch.
+Instead of a Reassuring Senior Communications Director, Trump Chose the Mooch

-You don’t have to be a particularly acerbic Donald Trump critic—or for that matter, a particularly worried Donald Trump supporter—to think it might be a good time for the 45th president to adopt a new communications strategy.
+You don’t have to be a particularly acerbic Donald Trump critic — or, for that matter, a particularly worried Donald Trump supporter — to think it might be a good time for the 45th president to adopt a new communications strategy.
 The president seems to be on the brink of a major collision with Robert Mueller and others investigating his relations with representatives of a certain vodka-consuming nation.
 His legislative agenda is in deep trouble.
 His White House is seething with internal turmoil, fracturing through poisonous leaks, and struggling to stay in control of a poorly staffed administration.
 Even for those who, like the president, view the media as “the enemy of the American people,” a bit of a truce, or at least the lowering of temperatures, would seem a good idea.

-And with an opening in the key position of White House Communications Director since Michael Dubke stepped down in May, it would seem an ideal time to bring in some sober, senior, serious figure that media folk respected, if only to buy time and political capital in case one of various potential crises explodes.
-That was Bill Clinton’s strategy when he brought in David Gergen (a former Nixon, Ford and Reagan staffer who had also been editor-in-chief of U.S. News and World Report) in 1993 after a rocky start to his administration.
+And with an opening in the key position of White House communications director since Michael Dubke stepped down in May, it would seem an ideal time to bring in some sober, senior, serious figure that media folk respected, if only to buy time and political capital in case one of various potential crises explodes.
+That was Bill Clinton’s strategy when he brought in David Gergen (a former Nixon, Ford, and Reagan staffer who had also been editor-in-chief of U.S. News and World Report) in 1993 after a rocky start to his administration.

-Today’s move signals that Trump is not persuing such a strategy.
-Instead, he is installing as Communications Director Anthony Scaramucci (a man universally known as “the Mooch,”) whose main qualification for the post is that he’s a denizen of Trump’s circle of edgy Wall Street friends.
-His only relevant experience in communications is his hedge fund company’s successful 2015 acquisition of the license to resurrect the renowned old PBS show Wall Street Week for Fox Business, with the Mooch himself appearing on-camera as a host.
-He’s also been pretty adept at other forms of self-promotion as well, as his quick rise to prominence within Team Trump has demonstrated.
-Blocked earlier from a major White House gig as director of the Office of Public Liaison and Intergovernmental Affairs—ostensibly because of vetting delays, but also reportedly because of a bad relationship with White House chief of staff Reince Priebus—Scaramucci has now hit the jackpot.
+Today’s move signals that Trump is not pursuing such a strategy.
+Instead, he is installing as communications director Anthony Scaramucci (a man universally known as “the Mooch”), whose main qualification for the post is that he’s a denizen of Trump’s circle of edgy Wall Street friends.
+His only relevant experience in communications is his hedge-fund company’s successful 2015 acquisition of the license to resurrect the renowned old PBS show Wall Street Week for Fox Business, with the Mooch himself appearing on camera as a host.
+He’s also been pretty adept at other forms of self-promotion, as his quick rise to prominence within Team Trump has demonstrated.
+Blocked earlier from a major White House gig as director of the Office of Public Liaison and Intergovernmental Affairs — ostensibly because of vetting delays, but also reportedly because of a bad relationship with White House chief of staff Reince Priebus — Scaramucci has now hit the jackpot.

 The pending appointment led immediately to the resignation of White House press secretary Sean Spicer, and Priebus is reportedly angry as well.
 We don’t know their specific grounds for opposing the appointment, but one factor could be the Mooch’s manifest lack of gravitas, as evidenced by this revealing glimpse of Scaramucci’s view of Washington provided in January by Jessica Pressler: